-- Brain Guided Interpretation (BGI): As a follow-up, BGI (online questionnaires) is used to discover possible reasons emotions are activated by the concept.
+- Brain Guided Interpretation (BGI): As a follow-up, BGI (online questionnaires) is used to discover possible reasons emotions were activated by the concept.
 The combination of fMRI and questionnaires provides valuable and complete results.

 Results concept 1: Bouncing Castle

-- The scene where the party prepped.
+- The scene of party preparations.

 - The joke at the end.